OfekHod/apache-livy-docker/README.md

 livy-ofekhod
 ~~~

-If you need to support batch jobs, add another Docker volume for the jars path:
+If you need to support batch jobs, add a Docker volume for the jars path:
 ~~~
 docker run -d \
 --name livy \